jasonlally/data-portal-treemap/README.md

 ##Contributing
 Currently happy to have contributors.
 There's an empty issue queue that needs filling.
 There will soon be a clearer roadmap that includes:
--Adding CKAN catalogs
+- Adding CKAN catalogs
--Adding stats on each of the catalogs
+- Adding stats on each of the catalogs
--Representing non-tabular data (like GIS shapefiles) -Adding a list of the datasets that will update as your click through the treemap
+- Representing non-tabular data (like GIS shapefiles)
+- Adding a list of the datasets that will update as your click through the treemap